MyCryptoCheckout/wordpress/readme.txt

 == Changelog ==

 * New currency: LUFFY
-- Volt Inu VOLT_BEP20
+* New currency: Volt Inu VOLT_BEP20 and VOLT_ERC20
-- Volt Inu VOLT_ERC20
+* New currency: Shiba Rewards SHREW

 = 2.114 20220502 =